shevandrin/rqti/pkgdown/index.md

 the [QTI v2.1
 standard](https://www.imsglobal.org/question/qtiv2p1/imsqti_implv2p1.html).
-This tool empowers users to generate QTI-compliant content directly from R, offering the flexibility to render tasks locally (using qtijs) or seamlessly integrate them into learning management systems like OPAL.
+This tool empowers users to generate QTI-compliant content directly from R, offering the flexibility to render exercises locally (using qtijs) or seamlessly integrate them into learning management systems like OPAL.

 Our primary target audience includes instructors specializing in